TAGC-NetworkBiology/OBRWR/README.md

 See https://docs.docker.com/engine/install/

 ## Importing container images
-In order to run the containers you will have to import the images from NODES_Project_Zenodo/container_images
+In order to run the containers you will have to import the images from NODES_Project_Zenodo/container_images.
+Can be downloaded here : https://zenodo.org/records/14228563

 ```console
 foo@bar:$ docker load < <file>.tar